1. Configuring an Assignment for Grading

 NOTE: Before uploading feedback files, you must re-zip the parent folder that contains all of the student folders.
 Brightspace will not accept an un-zipped folder if you try to upload it.
 If you have previously used the Assignment Converter to alphabetically rename the sub-folders, then you will need to re-run the new ZIP file back through the “Un-Convert” feature of the Assignment Converter to undo those changes.

-1. Log in to Brightspace using your MyCarletonOne credentials.
+1. Log into Brightspace using your MyCarletonOne credentials.

 2. On the Brightspace homepage, locate your course in one of the following ways:

-• Click the Course Selector Grid and select the course from the drop-down menu.
+• Select the Course Selector Grid and select the course from the drop-down menu.
 If you are enrolled in more than 20 courses, you can search for the course name using the search bar.

-3. In the navbar, click Tools.
+3. In the navbar, select Tools.

 4. In the drop-down menu, select Assignments.

-5. Click the assignment name.
+5. Select the assignment name.

-9. Once you click the “Add” button, Brightspace will start extracting the contents of the zip file and distributing them across the students’ submissions.
+9. Once you select the “Add” button, Brightspace will start extracting the contents of the zip file and distributing them across the students’ submissions.
 This may take some time, depending on the number of files / size of the import.
 When the process is complete, the pop-up window will close, and a message will appear briefly at the bottom of the screen stating that X number of files were successfully uploaded.

 Bulk Upload Feedback Files Only